sababado/CircularView/README.md

     @Override
     public void setupMarker(final int position, final Marker marker) {
         // Setup and customize markers here.
-This is called everytime a marker is to be displayed.
+This is called every time a marker is to be displayed.
         // 0 >= position > getCount()
         // The marker is intended to be reused.
 It will never be null. marker.setSrc(R.drawable.ic_launcher);